ChromeConnect/ChromeConnect/instruction.md

 1 Clone the repo

-2 Open Chrom and navigate to the extensions menu by clcicking on the icon in the top right of the browser
+2 Open Chrom and navigate to the extensions menu by clicking on the icon in the top right of the browser
 !['Chrome Connect'](https://github.com/ChromeConnect/ChromeConnect/blob/main/public/moveToExten.png?raw=true)

 3 Switch to dev mode, and click "Load unpacked"